HR Tip of the Week

 Q: When do I have to give Form W-2 to my employees?

-A: Under Social Security Administration guidelines, the W-2s are due to your employees on or before January 31, 2024.
+A: Under Social Security Administration guidelines, the W-2s are due to your employees on or before January 31 of each year.
 If you are mailing the forms, they must be postmarked on or before January 31, 2024.
 Failing to provide W-2s to employees or providing them late can subject a business to added penalties from the various tax agencies.

 Q: Why are Box 1, Box 3, and Box 5, different?